CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ## References

-Refer to the associated paper for detailed context and methodologies: [A multivariate statistical framework for mixed populations in compound flood analysis](https://doi.org/10.5194/egusphere-2024-1122).
+Refer to the associated paper for detailed context and methodologies: [A multivariate statistical framework for mixed storm types in compound flood analysis](https://doi.org/10.5194/egusphere-2024-1122).